 Step 2: The choice of luminaires

 Understanding how much light a plant needs in each of its growth phases gives input to how many luminaires should be used, what kind of luminaires and how they should be positioned.
-Simultaneously, the application determines the type of luminares to be used.
+Simultaneously, the application determines the type of luminaires to be used.
 Applications range from very low light intensity installations, such as tissue culture laboratories where the intensities range from 10 to 100 µmol/m2/s to high light intensity installations, such as a growth chamber mimicking outdoor conditions where light intensity could be as high as 2000 µmol/m2/s.
-Greenhouse grown plants could fall anywhere in between those micromole levels, depending on the crop cultivated.
+Greenhouse-grown plants could fall anywhere in between those micromole levels, depending on the crop cultivated.

 Figure 2 – Typically LED grow lights come in three shapes: tubes, bars and box lights.
 Tubes are low intensity, negligible heat luminaires often used as retrofit for T8 fluorescent tubes.
 Tissue culture and vertical farming are the most common applications.
 Bars vary in intensity greatly and are thus most versatile, ranging in applications from multi-tier cultivation to greenhouses where they hang high and cover a large area of crop.
 Box lights are typically high intensity lights and are thus used in greenhouses, sometimes as HID replacements.

 When all paramaters mentioned above have been determined, the process of light planning can start.
 Using a software application such as Dialux we should create a plan that fulfills the goals of light planning.